LetMyPeopleCode/InterviewQuestions/Rosetta Code - 24 game/README.md

 # freeCodeCamp: Rosetta Code - 24 game

+The game is to take a string of 4 digits and determine how to make them total up to 24 using plus, minus, times, divide, and parentheses.
+People play this game sort of like Sudoku as a mental exercise.

+The code should return a solution or "no solution exists."

+###Note:

+In their list of test values and what they should return, it says:

+> `solve24("4878")` should return `(7-8/8)*4` or `4*(7-8/8)`

+There are more possible results than those two and my solution returns one that's different.
+I was afraid it would fail the tests, but the test accepts any expression that evaluates to 24, not just the two listed.
+I noted that test condition could be worded better, because it caused me some anxiety before I just went ahead and ran the tests anyway.

 ## Solution explained

 Wow, did this take a while.
 First I had to figure out the logic of how it would work in broad strokes, then the logic of how to implement the broad strokes.